-I am the Managing Director of Birmingham Specialities (BSL), which is part of the Indutrade group, which is an international industrial cluster that develops and acquires companies that focus on high-tech know-how with an ability to build close, long-term relationships with customers and suppliers.
+I am the Managing Director of Birmingham Specialities (BSL), which is part of the Indutrade group.
+Indutrade is an international industrial cluster who acquire and develop companies that focus on high-tech know-how with an ability to build close, long-term relationships with customers and suppliers.

-My role as MD involves managing all aspects of the business with 80 people, planning business strategies for growth, profitability and long term sustainability for all employees and shareholders.
+My role as MD involves managing all aspects of the 80+ person business, planning business strategies for growth, profitability and long term sustainability for all employees and shareholders.

 Where do you sit within the organisation?

-I sit where ever there is a spare seat at the moment which keeps me 2 meters apart from anyone else, haha!
+I sit wherever there is a spare seat at the moment which keeps me 2 meters apart from anyone else, haha!

-On a more serious note, I functionally sit under the chairman, who is also a Managing Director of another Indutrade business supported by the other board of Directors.
+On a more serious note, I functionally sit under the chairman, who is also the Managing Director for another Indutrade business supported by the other board of Directors.

 How did you get into the manufacturing industry and what is your employment background?